Algo2147483647/dag-studio/ReadMe.md

 # DAG Studio

-`graph/` is a browser-based graph viewer and lightweight JSON editor for directed graph data.
+DAG Studio is a browser-based graph viewer and lightweight JSON editor for directed graph data.

 It is designed for: